Investing during market volatility

 Avoid making reactive decisions based on short-term events

-However, if you hold onto your investment over the long term, you may be more likely to recover from the low points and perform better than those who try to time their buying and selling of assets based on short-term returns.
+However, if you hold onto your investment over the long term, you may be more likely to recover from the low points.
+This means you could perform better than those who try to time their buying and selling of assets based on short-term returns.

 Look at history for evidence of how markets have generally recovered